FRC-Team-1405/2026Robot/README.md

 # 2026Robot

 ## Offseason Projects
+  - buy a pigeon (IMU) start using CTRe Swerve Drive (via the generator) hopefully this will improve our encoder-only odometry
   - profile current swerve odometry (encoders only) to determine its accuracy and determine why it isn't perfectly accurate (slippage? other?)
     - implement any identified improvements in software/hardware
   - determine how to calibrate cameras for different lighting situations